siriusctrl/UniPublic/COMP90024 CCC/Note/Week6.md

 - A set of externally facing services that a business wants to provide to external collaborators
 - An architectural pattern based on service providers, one of more brokers, and service requestors based on agreed service descriptions.
 - A set of architectural principles, patterns and criteria that support modularity, encapsulation, loose coupling, separation of concerns, reuse and composability.
 - A programming model complete with standards, tools and technologies that supports development and support of services
 - A middleware solution optimized for service assembly, orchestration, monitoring and management.

+### Past Exam

+- [2016 Q1 B] How has the evolution of service-oriented architectures supported Cloud computing?
+  - SoA is a set of architectural principles that support modularity, encapsulation, loose coupling, separation of concerns, reuse and composability which just suit cloud computing and can server as a design principle for breaking down the large services into small pieces and deploy on different computer but working as an integrity.
+  - It is also a middleware solution optimized for service assembly, orchestration, monitoring and managements which suit the need for cloud computing.